ITV 50: Introduction

-In September 2005, the ITV network celebrated its 50th anniversary with a season of ITV 50 programming that was run on the network, including a run down of ITV's 50 top programmes (presented by Phillip Schofield and Cat Deeley), a special edition of Ministry of Mayhem, a World of Sport retrospective, a seven-week Gameshow Marathon (presented by Ant & Dec), the launch of an "Avenue of the Stars", and most notably, a five-part documentary series presented by Melvyn Bragg which chronicled ITV's history.
+In September 2005, the ITV network celebrated its 50th anniversary with a season of ITV 50 programming that was run on the network, including a countdown of ITV's 50 top programmes (presented by Phillip Schofield and Cat Deeley), a special edition of Ministry of Mayhem, a World of Sport retrospective, a seven-week Gameshow Marathon (presented by Ant & Dec), the launch of an "Avenue of the Stars", and most notably, a five-part documentary series presented by Melvyn Bragg which chronicled ITV's history.

 The regional companies owned by ITV plc also aired special regional retrospectives (even though none of them were themselves 50 years old), as well as using special ITV 50 station identification.
-While Scottish Television, Grampian Television, and UTV aired the network ITV 50 programming, they did not themselves air regional programmes of this sort, nor did they use the special identification.
-ITN also celebrated its 50th anniversary with special features on ITV News programming.
+While Scottish TV, Grampian TV, and UTV aired the network ITV 50 programming, they did not themselves air regional programmes of this sort, nor did they use the special identification.
+ITN also celebrated its 50th anniversary with special features on ITV News programming and former ITN newscasters Julia Somerville, Selina Scott, Martyn Lewis, Gordon Honeycombe and Anna Ford joining Mark Austin and Mary Nightingale to present the ITV Evening News on the week of ITN's 50th anniversary.